andyatkinson/andyatkinson.github.io/book-contest.md

 ## How to enter

+1. Watch one or more of the [Rails World 2024 recorded sessions](https://www.youtube.com/watch?v=-cEn_83zRFw&list=PLHFP2OPUpCeb182aDN5cKZTuyjn3Tdbqx).
+Take note of something you liked.

-1. Subscribe **and click confirm email** at [pgrailsbook.com](https://pgrailsbook.com).
-This gives me a way to reach you.
-I hope you'll stay as a subscriber, but it's optional.
+1. Subscribe **and make sure to confirm** at [pgrailsbook.com](https://pgrailsbook.com), which is a newsletter I send out about once per month, with Postgres and Rails content.
+I hope you'll stay as a subscriber, but technically you just need to be subscribed as part of your contest entry.

-1. Contact me and let me know.
-To do that, DM me on social media (links below) or [contact me here](/contact).
-Include the email address you subscribed with. *Already subscribed?* Contact me and let me know.
+1. Once you've subscribed and confirmed, send me a message with your favorite session, or what you liked, and let me know you'd like to be entered.
+Mention your email address you used to subscribe.
+[Contact me via this form](/contact), on social media DMs, or by email at contact@pgrailsbook.com.

+Once you've done that:

-1. I'll reply to you confirming you're officially entered.
+1. Look for a reply from me confirming that you're entered.

-1. I'll do a drawing of winners at random online (see Loom below) and email winners and all participants!
+1. I'll do draw three winners and email their codes on November 1st.

-Good luck!
+You've got until October 31st to enter.

+Good luck and thanks for participating!

+P.S.
+If you can't wait, there's also a 40% off discount code `RailsWorld2024` for any Rails book over at [pragprog.com](https://pragprog.com).

 ### Social Media